Bolstering Employer Certainty, Strengthening Workplace Culture

 From workers’ compensation reform and protecting North Carolina’s right-to-work status, to promoting diversity, equity and inclusion programming and veterans hiring initiatives across the state, the NC Chamber is committed to fighting for policies that bolster certainty for employers and improve engagement within the workplace.

 The Current Challenge

 Racial injustice has no place in our society, no place on our shop floors, no place in our board rooms, no place in our workplaces, and no place in our communities.
-Yet it exists, as seen by the tragic and unconscionable murder of George Floyd in Minneapolis this May.

 The mission of the NC Chamber is to research, develop, advocate, and communicate for solutions and polices that produce a nationally competitive business climate in North Carolina.
 Acknowledging and addressing, with actionable tasks, the complex issues around race is critical to fulfilling that mission.
 Racial injustice has been discussed for generations and while real, meaningful change will not come instantly, it is beyond time for action.
 Who better to begin to determine actionable steps than the diverse, innovative, thoughtful leaders who are creating the jobs that build our state’s communities?